AstraBert/hophop-science/_posts/2024-12-11-Building-an-AI-search-engine-from-scratch.md

 ## Getting the app up and running

-To get the app up and running, you first of all should install all the necessary dependencies:
+To get the app **up and running**, you first of all should install all the _necessary dependencies_:

 ```bash
 # Get the requirements file